Atlético Cali: Atlético Fútbol Club

 In 2015, after a court ruling declared the sale of Real Sincelejo void, the former shareholders of the Sincelejo club sold it to Juan Carlos Restrepo, stepfather of footballer James Rodríguez, who intended to move the club to Ibagué, rename it to Tolima Real and enter it into the Primera B competition.
 Although Restrepo argued that he was the legitimate owner of the Real Sincelejo ficha, DIMAYOR refused to admit Tolima Real while at the same time Dépor FC owner Gustavo Moreno founded a new club under the name of Atlético Fútbol Club which with the consent of both DIMAYOR and Coldeportes, replaced Dépor FC in its competitions.
 Coldeportes withdrew Real Sincelejo's sporting license (reconocimiento deportivo), and thus the one used by Dépor to compete from 2005 until then, in order to allow Atlético F.C. to join DIMAYOR.
 The club is popularly known as Atlético de Cali or just Atlético.

 Due to this controversy, the club was not able to play its first seven matches of the 2016 season, which were going to be awarded as losses by walkover, however they were eventually confirmed to be played after the club was renamed and accepted into the league.

+In the 2021–I Primera B tournament, Atlético placed eighth in the first stage and advanced to the semifinals for the first time under that name.
+However, they were unable to reach the final series of the tournament after placing last in their group.

 Stadium

+Although the club's current home stadium is the 38,000-seat Estadio Olímpico Pascual Guerrero located in Cali, prior to their establishment in Cali they played at Estadio Santa Ana in Cartago and Estadio Cacique Jamundí in Jamundí.

+In 2009, the government of Valle del Cauca Department announced the construction of a stadium for the club then known as Dépor FC in the Aguablanca District of Cali.
+This stadium, which would be named La Bombonera de Aguablanca, would have a capacity for 15,000 spectators and would feature a synthetic turf as well as facilities to hold conferences and business meetings for micro-entrepreneurs.
+Despite the commitment of the department government to the project, the stadium was never built.